br1tney5pear5/Quack/README.md

 # Quack
-Quack is supposed to be a Twitter clone and I made it during the course of a week just to get handle on ASP.NET.
+Quack is supposed to be a Twitter clone and was made it during the course of a week just to get handle on ASP.NET.
 Turned out it felt a little bit empty so I decided to populate it with a few rather simple markov chain text generating bots.

 Here are some previews of how it looks and feels: